🌱 Plant Tissue Culture Troubleshooting Manual (Gellan Gum Edition)

 🧪 1.Introduction to Gellan Gum in Tissue Culture

-Gellan gum, a high-purity polysaccharide, plays an important role in plant tissue culture by providing a reliable, firm, and clear medium for growing plantlets.
-Whether using high acyl (HA) or low acyl (LA) gellan gum, this manual will guide you through common issues and effective solutions for optimal results.
+Low acyl gellan gum, a high-purity polysaccharide, plays an important role in plant tissue culture by providing a reliable, firm, and clear medium for growing plantlets.
+This manual will guide you through common issues and effective solutions for optimal results.

 🧪 2.Common Problems in Plant Tissue Culture